 assignment.
 Even earlier, while a student of Dr. Paul Orjala at

-Nazarene Theological Seminary, I spent a couple of weeks in Haiti in a group of students taking a
+Nazarene Theological Seminary, I spent a couple of weeks in Haiti as part of a group of students

 - Have you ever been to a voodoo ceremony?

 - Voodoo is a blend of Christian and animistic beliefs.

 One of the prominent features of voodoo worship is spirit possession.
 When one of the voodoo